SChernykh/vanity_xmr_cuda/README.md

 ./vanity_xmr_cuda [-i] pattern1 [pattern_2] [pattern_3] ... [pattern_n]
 ```

 `-i` makes the search case insensitive.
+You can't use capital letters in patterns in `-i` mode.
 Each pattern can have `?` symbols which match any character.

 Example:
 ```